Rotating Wave Solutions to Lattice Dynamical Systems I: The Anti-Continuum Limit: Rotating Waves on an Infinite Lattice

 for all $i > N$ and $1 \leq j < i$.
 We have now created a sequence of elements in the reduced system of the infinite lattice which is pointwise increasing and each element is bounded above by $\pi/4$, therefore this sequence converges pointwise as $N \to \infty$.

 Let us write

 By the continuity of the differential equations at each index of the reduced system we see that these elements are themselves an equilibrium of the reduced system of the infinite lattice and that $\bar{\theta}_{i,j} \in (0,\frac{\pi}{4}]$ for all $1 \leq j < i$.
 Moreover, we can apply the symmetries of the finite lattices shown in Figure $\ref{fig:ErmentroutDiagram}$ to extend this equilibrium in the reduced system to an equilibrium of the entire two-dimensional lattice via the same extensions outlined by Ermentrout and Paullet in $(\ref{SymmetryExtensions})$.
-Then writing this equilibrium extended to the entire infinite lattice $\mathbb{Z}^2$ as $\bar{\theta} = \{\bar{\theta}_{i,j}\}_{i,j}$, the phase locked solution to the phase equation $(\ref{PhaseLattice})$ is given by
+This therefore proves Theorem $\ref{thm:InfinitePhase}$. \end{proof}